- Awards & Fellowships

 The Office of the Registrar maintains deadlines and resources relevant to course enrollment.
 Current students will have the opportunity to register for the upcoming term during the last month of the previous semester.
-Your appointment day and time will appear on the right hand side of your Student Business homepage.
+Your appointment date is displayed in the "Enrollment Dates" box on the right hand side of your Student Business homepage.
+Click "Details" and choose the correct term to view your appointment time.
 Students that do not register by the first day of classes will be assessed a late registration fee.

 How many credits do I take?

 All graduate students must be enrolled in at least 8 credits to be considered a full-time student unless on a GSI or GSRA appointment and then 6 credits is considered full time.
 CUGS students must be enrolled in at least 9 credits.

 All graduate students should discuss their course choices with their counselor prior to registration.
 Seats in required core/alpha courses will be saved for entering 1st year students.
 Requirements are determined by the specific program.
 A list of recommended computing courses can be found here.

 The LSA Newnan Academic Advising Center has published these helpful videos on how to register using Wolverine Access: